timraay/Archon/README.md

-# Archon: Connecting your Squad/BTW servers with Discord
+# Archon: Connecting your Squad, PS and BTW servers with Discord

 <img align="right" width="250" height="250" src="images/icon.png">

-Archon is a Discord bot made by timraay aka.
-Abusify that allows you to view and moderate your Squad or Beyond The Wire server through Discord with simple, yet powerful commands.
+Archon is a Discord bot made by timraay/Abusify that allows you to view and moderate your Squad, Post Scriptum or Beyond The Wire server through Discord with simple, yet powerful commands.

 ### License
 Archon may be used by anyone under a MIT license.
 In short, you can obtain a copy of the code and modify it, but you can't claim you made it.
 It is also important to note that, if something *may* happen, I can not be held responsible for the consequences.